Bird Checklist: “Before You Buy”

 It’s best if relatives can look after your pets while you’re away.
 Or friends that have their own pets.
 If not, there are always pet sitting services.
 But these can be expensive.

-Your birds don’t just need food and toys.
+Birds cost a lot to buy, and they need food as well as toys.
 If your pets get ill, you’ll have to take them to the vet and they could need medication.
+As these animals have very different lifespans, we can’t precisely say how much it costs to keep a bird.

 After all, your parents will be responsible for your pet.
 They have to agree.
 Even your siblings should get a say in getting a new family member.